josusanmartin/advent-25/README.md

 ## Performance

+### Solver time (what we optimize for)

+These times measure pure solver execution, excluding process startup overhead.
+Measured by calling solver functions directly in a loop within an already-running process.

 | Day | Mean | Median | Min | Max |
 |-----|------|--------|-----|-----|
 | 1 | 35µs | 33µs | 32µs | 80µs |